Long-time behaviour of degenerate diffusions: UFG-type SDEs and time-inhomogeneous hypoelliptic processes: Qualitative Results on UFG diffusions

 \begin{note} \textup{Let us explain the meaning and consequences of Proposition \ref{prop:dimcanonlydecrease}.
 Suppose we start the SDE \eqref{SDE} at $x \in \R^N$.
 Because the integral manifolds of $\delnn$ partition $\R^N$, $x$ belongs to one of such integral manifolds, the one which we denote by $\curlys_x$.
 As a consequence of Proposition \ref{correachstoc} we know that the process will never leave the closure of $\curlys_x$; however, if it started in the interior, it could in principle hit the boundary (which is a manifold whose dimension is lower than the dimension of $\curlys_x$) and then come back to the interior.
 What we prove here is that this is not possible.
 Furthermore, because the boundary of $\curlys_x$ is itself a union of integral manifolds of $\delnn$, one could repeat the previous reasoning once the process enters the boundary (if this is the case).
 As a result of iterating this line of thought, we have that, along the path of $X_t^{(x)}$, the rank of the distribution $\delnn$ can only decrease (or stay the same).
 In other words, we have shown that for every $x \in \R^N$ and $t\leq u$, one has } \hf \end{note}

-Before stating the next result we recall that the vector $\voperp$ has been defined in \eqref{defvoperp}. \begin{prop} Let $X_t$ be the solution of the SDE \eqref{SDE} with initial condition $x_0\in\mathbb{R}^N$.
+Before stating the next result we recall that the vector $\voperp$ has been defined in \eqref{defvoperp}.
+We also recall our assumption (see Note \ref{technicalpoint}) that $e^{t\voperp}(x)$ is well defined for all $x\in\R^N$ and $t\geq 0$. \begin{prop} Let $X_t$ be the solution of the SDE \eqref{SDE} with initial condition $x_0\in\mathbb{R}^N$.
 If the vector fields $V_0, V_1 \dd V_d$ appearing in \eqref{SDE} satisfy the UFG condition then